realnobita/Privacy-Policy/README.md

 ## Bot Usage Rules

-While using Flixo you agree to the following rules:
+By using Flixo you agree to the following rules.

-**No Spamming**
+### No Spamming

-Excessive or automated command usage is not allowed.
+Automated or excessive command usage is prohibited.

-**No Advertising**
+### No Advertising

-Using the bot for promotional or advertising purposes is prohibited.
+The bot may not be used for promotional or advertising activities.

-**No Exploits or Abuse**
+### No Exploits or Abuse

-Attempting to exploit, reverse engineer, or abuse the bot may result in permanent bans.
+Attempting to exploit vulnerabilities, reverse engineer the bot, or abuse the service may result in permanent bans.

-**Bug Reporting**
+### Bug Reporting

-If you discover a bug please report it through our website.
+If you discover a bug or vulnerability, please report it through the official website.

-Website
 https://flixobot.in

 ---

 ## Third Party Services

-Flixo integrates with external music platforms including:
+Flixo integrates with several third party platforms for music playback.

+Supported integrations include

 * Spotify
 * Deezer